Experts project autumn surge in coronavirus cases, with a peak after Election Day

 “I expect fall waves starting in mid-October and getting worse as fall heads into winter, and reaching a crescendo certainly after the election.
 Some places will peak around Thanksgiving, some places will peak around Christmas, some places not until January and February,” Noymer said.

 If that’s correct, the worst impacts will occur after the campaigning is over and the ballots have been cast.
-The exact timing may be moot in any case, said David Rubin, the director of PolicyLab at Children’s Hospital of Philadelphia, who contended that most people have already made judgments about how the candidates have handled the pandemic.
+The exact timing is unlikely to be a political factor, contended David Rubin, the director of PolicyLab at Children’s Hospital of Philadelphia, who said that most people have already made judgments about the candidates’ handling of the pandemic.

 “I wouldn’t foresee anything happening between now and the election that would change the dynamics of the election,” Rubin said.